High Vibes Blog

 THCA stands for tetrahydrocannabinolic acid.
 Like THC, it is also a cannabinoid naturally found in marijuana.
 THCA also shares a similar chemical composition to THC, with the only difference being an additional carboxyl group.

-Having almost the same chemical structure except for an extra carboxyl group makes THCA the acidic form of THC.
-This slight difference in structure means that THCA works differently to THC.
+Having almost the same chemical structure except for an extra carboxyl group makes THCA the acidic form of tetrahydrocannabinol.
+This slight difference in structure means that it works differently.
 Unlike THC, THCA is an inactive compound.
-THCA is also present in raw, live, freshly-picked, and unprocessed parts of the plant.
+It is also present in raw, live, freshly-picked, and unprocessed parts of the plant.

-More importantly, THCA is the precursor to THC.
-Heat, burning, and prolonged exposure to air or drying out marijuana triggers the chemical reaction that converts THCA into THC.
+More importantly, it is the precursor to THC.
+Heat, burning, and prolonged exposure to air or drying out marijuana triggers the chemical reaction that converts it.

 Keeping It Simple

-Here’s a quick and simplified recap of the differences between THCA vs. THC:
+Here’s a quick and simplified recap of the differences:

-• THCA is an inactive compound, while THC is active.
+• It is an inactive compound, while THC is active.

-• THCA becomes THC when you burn, heat up, or dry out marijuana.
-THCA is present in live, raw, freshly-harvested cannabis, while THC comes from processed cannabis.
+• THCA becomes the other when you burn, heat up, or dry out marijuana.
+It is present in live, raw, freshly-harvested cannabis, while tetrahydrocannabinol comes from processed cannabis.

 THC vs THCA

-Decarboxylation turns THCA into THC by removing the extra carboxyl group in its chemical structure.
+Decarboxylation turns one into the other by removing the extra carboxyl group in its chemical structure.
 This chemical reaction is triggered by exposure to high temperatures, heat, or light.

-This process changes THCA’s chemical composition or structure, converting it into THC.
+This process changes the chemical composition or structure, converting it into the other one.

 Decarboxylation can happen through any of the following: